 SPECK LAB OVERVIEW

-The objective of the group is to discover new mechanisms in initiation of DNA replication and to understand the function of replication factors in hetero-chromatin formation and epigenetic memory.
-This knowledge is used to understand disease associated process and in order to develop novel DNA replication inhibitors.
-We employ truly interdisciplinary approaches including biochemistry, cryo-EM, high resolution genomics, chemical biology, genetics and molecular dynamics simulations to obtain holistic understanding of biological processes.
+The group's objective is to discover new mechanisms in initiation of DNA replication and to understand the function of replication factors in hetero-chromatin formation and epigenetic memory.
+This knowledge is used to understand disease-associated processes and to develop novel DNA replication inhibitors.
+We employ truly interdisciplinary approaches including biochemistry, cryo-EM, high-resolution genomics, chemical biology, genetics and molecular dynamics simulations to obtain a holistic understanding of biological processes.

-Enquires from motivated and exceptional students and postdocs to work in the group are always welcome.
-Please send full CV and cover letter to: email@example.com
+Enquiries from motivated and exceptional students and postdocs to work in the group are always welcome.
+Please send a full CV and cover letter to: email@example.com

 - The structure of ORC-Cdc6 on an origin DNA reveals the mechanism of ORC activation by the replication initiator Cdc6 (Nature Communications 2021)